 When we first started making this list in about 2015, there weren’t that many good quality headphone-specific amps available.
-But today, we have a great many high quality products to choose from, and DACs and other source components have improved as well.
+Today, we have a great many high quality products to choose from, and DACs and other source components have improved as well.
 This has actually made it more difficult to choose “the best.”
 In fact, among most of the higher-end products, your choice is really about features and “sounding different” (and the flavor YOU prefer) rather than “sounding better.”
 Of course, some of these amps appear to have better synergy with certain headphones than others.

 Here's a variety of Headphone amp suggestions from our resident audiofools– keep in mind they have their own biases.
 Some units are amps only, others combine both DAC and amp.
 Prices may not be accurate.
 This is not meant to be the Holy Grail of information; just to help point the buyer in the right direction and this is not a complete list of all the models available – only the ones we’ve had direct experience with.
 Products are listed in no particular order, but grouped by type as possible.

-Pathos Aurium – Hybrid tube and solid state (MOSFET), more analytical sounding than the WOO (see below), has great features like Gain & Balance controls. $1400.
+Pathos Aurium – Hybrid tube and solid state (MOSFET), more analytical sounding than the WOO, has great features like Gain & Balance controls and balanced in/out. $1400.
 Amp only, no DAC.
 Partner this with the Matrix X-Sabre DAC or the Chord Qutest.

 Pathos InPol Ear – tube-hybrid fully balanced amp to drive anything, but also functions as line level preamp and includes a DAC with streaming. $4500+

 WOO Audio WA6-SE – great tube sound if you want to be in SET heaven, not very expensive. $1200.